Andrew D. Miall

 Miall was Editor of the national Canadian journal Geoscience Canada from 1982 to 1989, and was Co-Chief Editor of the Elsevier journal Sedimentary Geology from 1987 to 2005.
-He is currently serving as the Sedimentology editor for Earth Science Reviews.
+He completed a 13-year term as the Sedimentology editor for Earth Science Reviews in 2018..

 Miall has been the editor of four technical books, plus many research papers.
 He was a Distinguished Lecturer for the American Association of Petroleum Geologists in 1986-1987.
 In 1992 he was named the Earth Resources Foundation-Esso Australia Distinguished Lecturer for that year by the Earth Resources Foundation of the University of Sydney, and toured Australia.
 He has also been a guest lecturer of the Academy of Science, China (1985), the Geological Society of South Africa (1979), and the Academy of Sciences, Poland (1978), a Visiting Fellow of the Japan Society for the Promotion of Science (1990), a Visiting Professor at the University of Alberta, Edmonton, Canada (1977), a sabbatical-leave visitor at University of Oxford, U. K. (1991-1992), and the Boyd Lecturer in Petroleum Exploration at the University of Texas, Austin (1995).
 He has lectured widely throughout Canada and the United States, and has also lectured, presented technology-transfer courses to petroleum-industry groups and undertaken consulting work in South Africa, Venezuela, Thailand, Malaysia, Japan, The Netherlands, and New Zealand.
 He has been a regular short-course instructor for the Canadian Society of Petroleum Geologists in Calgary since 2000.

 Andrew is married to Charlene Miall, Professor of Sociology at McMaster University, with whom he is working on a project to investigate the evolution of the earth-sciences in Canada, with particular reference to environmental issues, such as global change.
-They have two adult children, Christopher Miall (partner: Natalie Miall), and Sarah Kohlsmith (partner: Brad Kohlsmith), and three grandchildren, Meredith, Henry and Owen.
+They have two adult children, Christopher Miall (partner: Natalie Miall), and Sarah Kohlsmith (partner: Brad Kohlsmith), and four grandchildren, Meredith, Henry, Owen, and Nora..

-Students please note that Prof. Miall is approaching retirement and is no longer taking on new undergraduate projects or graduate students.
+Students please note that Prof. Miall will be retiring at the end of 2020 and is no longer taking on new undergraduate projects, graduate students or visitors.